KariHab/HackerNews_content/README.md

 # Updates:
 - GUI added with tkinter to make it easier to read the articles
-- Standalone app (.exe) to run it without having Python
 --------------------------------

 # What it does